The views expressed by the host on this program are right.

 He got beat up for admitting that.

-But who has been behind the scenes pushing this thing, all the while his wife is as opposed to it as anybody introducing legislation to ban X, Y, and Z while they are personally enriching themselves with payments from Dubai.
+But who has been behind the scenes pushing this thing, all the while his wife is as opposed to it as anybody, introducing legislation to ban X, Y, and Z while they are personally enriching themselves with payments from Dubai?

-He's allowed, he's I'm talking about by critics.
+He's allowed, I'm talking about by critics.

 He's out there promoting the deal.